-As of now, additional studies on histopathology of organs and blood chemistry from this experiment have been completed and we are anticipating the corresponding report shortly for inclusion in our pre-IND submission.
+Since the press release was issued, additional studies on histopathology of organs and blood chemistry from this experiment have been completed and there were no adverse findings.

 The (1) significant improvement in lifespan by a factor of four to five, and (2) significant prevention of body weight loss, upon treatment with NV-CoV-2 as well as NV-CoV-2-R as compared to treatment with the FDA-approved remdesivir are important indicators for potential human clinical success of the Company's drug candidates.